The One Thing You Do That Makes You Less Happy

-Have you ever said or heard someone say, “I just want to be happy?”
+Have you ever said, or heard someone say, “I just want to be happy?”

 A few scientists started to study this phenomena.
 What they found is that as people place more importance on being happy, they become more unhappy and depressed.
 The pressure to be happy makes people less happy.
 Organizing your life around trying to become happier, making happiness the primary objective of life, gets in the way of actually becoming happy.

 The more you aim at it and make it a target, the more you are going to miss it.
-For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself or as the byproduct of one’s surrender to a person other than oneself.
+For happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself or as the byproduct of one’s surrender to a person other than oneself.

 In other words, discover the meaning in your life; dedicate yourself to a cause outside of yourself, and you will experience a deep level of satisfaction for your life.

 But the opposite of a wrong thing isn’t necessarily the right thing, and a reaction to a problem doesn’t mean it’s the solution.
 It’s just a reaction.

-We should let go of our focus on happiness.
-When we monitor our internal feelings of happiness we become less happy since we rarely feel as happy as we’d like to feel.
+Can you imagine yourself letting go of your focus on happiness as a direct goal?
+When we persistently monitor our internal feelings of happiness we become less happy since many of us rarely feel as happy as we’d like to feel.
 Unhappiness about our current lack of happiness makes more unhappiness.
-It’s hard to find happiness this way.
+It’s difficult to capture happiness this way.

-Shift your focus from concerns about happiness at any given moment, and refocus efforts on discovering meaning, fulfillment and living out your values.
+Shift your focus from concerns about happiness at any given moment, and refocus efforts on discovering meaning, fulfillment and living out your personal values.

-Let happiness come naturally.
+Allow happiness come naturally.
 It will.